How to Prevent Varicose Veins

 Elevate Your Legs

 Even your off-hours can contribute to healthy veins.
-When resting, sleeping, or engaging in relaxing activities like reading or watching television, elevate your legs.
+Elevate your legs when resting, sleeping, or engaging in relaxing activities like reading or watching television.
 Keeping your legs higher than heart level, even if only for a few minutes at a time, improves circulation and can help reduce leg swelling caused by a sedentary lifestyle.

 Sleep on Your Left Side If You’re Pregnant